What do PSD2 and SCA mean for marketplaces?

 If this happens on your marketplace, the best course of action is to contact the customer and ask them what happened.
 That will help you ensure that your platform works as it should and gives you a chance to recoup the failed payment.

-If you see a rise in the number of failed payments after implementing SCA—and you have made sure your marketplace platform or the payment integration you’ve built aren’t to blame—contact your payment service provider.
+If you see a rise in the number of failed payments after implementing SCA—and you have made sure your marketplace platform or the payment integration you’ve built isn’t to blame—contact your payment service provider.
 They might be able to help you get to the root of the issue.

 Marketplaces built with Saas tools like Sharetribe get the necessary update as a part of their subscription plan.
 If you have built the integration to a payment service provider yourself, we strongly recommend that you make sure your subscription plan and integration type are SCA compliant.